ivandfx/DFXWinTweaks/README.md

 **Although it doesn't appear anywhere, you should consider DFX Tweaker as a beta for now, because contain various bugs that will be solved.**

 **Since the release of version 1.6, updates will arrive less frequently.**

+## Required versions of Windows
+- Required: Windows 10 (all) and Windows 11 (all)
+- Recommended: Windows 10 1607 or newer for full functionality

 ## *About modified versions
 You can modify the script to make it run on older versions of Windows, but there's no guarantee that everything will work as intended.